cameraui/docs/cameras/add-camera.md

 - **Hot mode.** Keeps the connection to the camera always active, so there's no reconnect delay when a stream is opened.
 - **Preload.** Preloads the stream so the camera view opens with minimal delay.
 - **Mute audio.** Removes the audio track from this source.
 Off by default.
+- **Disable two-way audio.** Removes the talk channel from this source, so the microphone button disappears.
+Off by default.

 With hot mode and preload on, opening a stream is near-instant, whether the camera uses H.264 or H.265.